Home

 Dr. Tres Clarke, a veterinarian for the Audubon Nature Institute, holds an endangered Kemp’s ridley sea turtle off the coast of Louisiana, Thursday on Jan.
 29, 2015.

-This was the primary nest found at Galveston Island State Park since 2012, in line with Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Heart for Sea Turtle Analysis.
+This was the first nest found at Galveston Island State Park since 2012, in line with Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Center for Sea Turtle Research.

-Once the nest was discovered, it was dropped at an incubation facility at Padre Island National Seashore, Marshall stated.
+As soon as the nest was found, it was dropped at an incubation facility at Padre Island National Seashore, Marshall said.

-“Each egg matters,” Marshall said.
-"Lots of nesting habitat for the Kemp's Ridley has been misplaced to storms, excessive tide and predation, which is why it is important to transport these nests to an surroundings where they have the perfect likelihood for survival into adulthood."
+“Every egg issues,” Marshall stated.
+"Numerous nesting habitat for the Kemp's Ridley has been lost to storms, high tide and predation, which is why it is very important transport these nests to an atmosphere where they've the best likelihood for survival into adulthood."

-Marshall mentioned the standard nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
-He urged anyone who finds a nest to remain at least 60 toes away and to name the Sea Turtle hotline at 1-866-TURTLE-5.
+Marshall said the standard nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
+He urged anybody who finds a nest to remain at the least 60 toes away and to call the Sea Turtle hotline at 1-866-TURTLE-5.

 Quelle: www.houstonpublicmedia.org